bmatusiak/native-sea/.github/instructions/MIGRATION.instructions.md

 Java fallback considerations
 --------------------------
 - While migrating, keep the Java fallback intact as an explicit `else` branch.
-- When removing SpongyCastle, prefer `SecretKeyFactory.getInstance("PBKDF2WithHmacSHA256")` (platform API) where available to avoid third-party deps.
+- When removing SpongyCastle, prefer `SecretKeyFactory.getInstance("PBKDF2WithHmacSHA256")` (platform API) where available to discontinue third-party deps.

 Validation and testing checklist
 -------------------------------